m3y54m/expressjs-graphql/README.md

-# Getting Started with ExpressJS
+# Getting Started with ExpressJS and GraphQL

 This project was made based on [Express's getting started guide](https://expressjs.com/en/starter/installing.html)

 The "Books and Authors API" was added based on the ["Learn GraphQL In 40 Minutes"](https://www.youtube.com/watch?v=ZQL7tL2S0oQ) at Youtube.

-## A Hello World GraphQL API
+## Project Initialization

 Install the following NodeJS packages: